jen2ags/Med-Portal/README.md

 # Med-Portal

 ## Purpose
 As a medical assistant at a doctor's office.
 I want a web application to complete patient scheduling and medical notes.
 So that operational needs in the office run more efficiently.
-The user will be able to
+The user will be able to create a login for MedPortal as well as login using their created credentials.
+Once the user has logged in, they will be able to view all of their upcoming appointments.
+Using the navigation bar, the user has options to View Appointments, Add Appointments, Add a Patient, or Logout.
+The user must be logged in to see these items.
+If the user selects View Appointments, they will see all of the appointments.
+If the user selects Add Patient, they will be taken to another screen where they will input the patient name and submit.
+If they select the Add Appointment, they will be prompted to enter the  information for the patient and save.
+The new patient will populate on the View Appointments screen.
+On the appointment screen, inside the appointment cards, the user can add a new note to an appointment or cancel the appointment.

 ## Built With
 * HTML